Background to the CPA framework

-Only once a child has demonstrated that they have a solid understanding of the “concrete” and “pictorial” representations of the problem, can the teacher introduce the more “abstract” concept, such as mathematical symbols.
-Children are introduced to the concept at a symbolic level, using only numbers, notation, and mathematical symbols, for example +, –, x, / to indicate addition, multiplication, or division.
+Abstract is the “symbolic” stage, where children use abstract symbols to model problems.
+Students will not progress to this stage until they have demonstrated that they have a solid understanding of the concrete and pictorial stages of the problem.
+The abstract stage involves the teacher introducing abstract concepts (for example, mathematical symbols).
+Children are introduced to the concept at a symbolic level, using only numbers, notation, and mathematical symbols (for example, +, –, x, /) to indicate addition, multiplication or division.

 It is important to recognise that the CPA model is a progression.
 By the end of KS1, children need to be able to go beyond the use of concrete equipment to access learning using either pictorial representations or abstract understanding.
 What is important, therefore, is that all learners, however young, can see the connections between each representation.